tfabris/BlueGigaEmpeg/README.txt

 If you need to debug the connection, here are some helpful tips.

-Power up sequence for Arduino debugging:
+Power up sequence (startup order) for Arduino debugging:

+The USB cable from the computer can power the Arduino and the Bluetooth board, but when connected to the empeg, power comes from the empeg tuner connector.
+Both can be connected at the same time.
+If using the USB cable for debugging mode, the order of connecting the cables and applying power are important.

 When everything is connected together (empeg, Arduino, Bluetooth), the assembly and all devices which are part of the assembly will get their power